NickPerlich/Bettermo/APISpec.md

 ### 3.5.
 Resolve all Debts - `/{user_id}/resolve_balance` (POST)

-Searches all users that user_id owns money to and resolves them.
+Searches all users that user_id owes money to and resolves them.

 **Returns**: